5055 results:

 Status: Introduced

-Last action: Referred to the House Committee on Foreign Affairs.
+Last action: Read twice and referred to the Committee on the Judiciary.
 (Nov.
-5, 2024)
+21, 2024)

 Sector: